The PANCE Study Plan They Don’t Teach You in PA School

 The topics on the page include rupture globe and hyphema.
 The review book provides a comprehensive review of the topics.
 While I engaged with the material, I jotted down in the margins notes that I thought were most important to know for the exam.
 This exposed me to a broad overview of the topics.
 It was unlikely, however, that I’d remember all of the information.
 The only way to find out what I retained was to quiz myself using a Qbank and notebook.
 Using a Qbank is a core component of retrieval practice.

 This is where the magic happens.
 After reviewing your notebook, do questions in tutor mode (learning mode).
 Ideally, these questions are similar topics to the topics in the review book.
-Here is the key behavior…every time you get a question incorrect, write down in your notebook the correct answer and why you got the question incorrect.
-Do this for every question you get incorrect.
+Here is the key behavior…every time you get a question incorrect, write down in your notebook the correct answer and why you got the test question incorrect.
+Do this for every test question you get incorrect.
 Also do it for questions you get correct but learn something new when reading the explanation.
 As you document in your notebook, leave plenty of space for each new concept.
 Imagine each page of your notebook divided into 2, 3, or 4 sections—each section dedicated to an idea or concept.

 The purpose of recording everything you got incorrect and concepts that are new is to identify your unknown unknowns.
 You use the review book to study areas that you are weak in (your known unknowns), but what about the areas you do not know you are weak in?
 If you never address these and they show up on the exam, you have little chance of answering correctly.
 The Qbank/notebook system allows you to go through hundreds (or thousands) of questions and document your unknown unknowns…which eventually you learn.
 Those unknown unknowns become knowns (along with the known unknowns), which means that when you take your exam, there will be very few areas that you are not familiar with—increasing your chances of answering every question correctly.
 The Rosh Review Qbank for PANCE is my favorite Qbank (biased, of course), but it was built with these same techniques that helped me pass many standardized exams.